Wildlife and Animals in Iceland: The Complete Guide

 Seals of Iceland

-Their numbers and lack of fear of humans were a blessing when settlers did arrive.
-Seals provided the people with essential resources, from food to clothing to oil, which helped make the stark new country habitable.
+Their numbers and lack of fear of humans were a blessing when settlers arrived.
+Seals provided the people with essential resources, from Icelandic food to clothing to oil, which helped make the stark new country habitable.

 Two seal species live permanently on Iceland’s shores: the harbor seal and the grey seal.
-They live all around Iceland, but the best places to spot them are the Westfjords, the Vatnsnes Peninsular, the Snaefellsnes Peninsula, and the Jokulsarlon glacier lagoon.
+They live all around Iceland, but the best places to spot them are the Westfjords, the Vatnsnes Peninsula, the Snaefellsnes Peninsula, and the Jokulsarlon Glacier Lagoon.

 They’re not the only species to frequent Icelandic waters, however.
 Harp, bearded, hooded, and ringed seals are occasional visitors, and even walruses are sometimes seen in the Westfjords.
 Walruses used to have a large population here but were hunted to extinction in the 17th century.